This page is for the 2nd Batgirl, Barbara Gordon.

 Before the reboot, her relationship with both Batgirls, Cassandra Cain and Stephanie Brown, proved that she can be a real safe Harbor for the ones she cares about.
 The Birds of Prey, Bruce and even Tim did not hesitate before asking her help.
 She usually provided a great solution.

 In the Thrillkiller story arc of alternate continuity, Barbara Gordon is in an isolated relationship with her father/mentor, Commissioner James Gordon.
 When her mother died, Barbara blames her father for not solving the man who killed his wife, and her mom.
 So deciding that she needs to do some good, Barbara Gordon becomes Batgirl!
 This story is in the early 1960's, and is a noir story.
 She is joined by acrobat extraordinaire, Richard Greystark (whom is Dick Grayson) and finds the man who killed his mother.
 As a wealthy heiress, she has gained money from the death of her mother and has used that wealth to buy Wayne Manor.
-Which the Waynes ( Thomas and Martha) lost during the great depression.
-In this Earth, Bruce Wayne is a crime detective at GCPD, and Barbara Gordon has romantic feelings for him.
+Which the Waynes (Thomas and Martha) lost during the great depression.

 In the Elseworld's Finest Supergirl & Batgirl, James Gordon died saving the Waynes from the mugger and his daughter Barbara became Batgirl to avenge the loss of her father.
 Bruce Wayne, to pay her back for saving his parents and losing her own, assisted her and financed her mission.
 Batgirl created a crime monitoring computer program called Oracle as well as a cybernetic costume and a flying Batmobile.
 She was Gotham's only hero (keeping all others out of the city) until she met Kara Zor-El (Supergirl) and the two's friendship allowed Batgirl to overcome her obsessed stalker the Joker, and Supergirl's enemy Lex Luthor.